Addiction Medicine Fellowship

 - Motivational interviewing

-- Care for vulnerable populations
+- Care for medically and psychiatrically complex populations

 - Novel and integrated care models for substance use disorder treatment